section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 2. We enabled cloud recording from the project management console.

-3. We acquired the client key and the client secret from the project management console.
+3. We acquired the customer ID and the customer secret from the project management console.

 4. We set up a simple Express server.